 Your horse seems to be a totally different story.
 The sudden onset of abscesses in multiple feet and the persistent nonhealing abscess make me suspect the problem does not originate in your horse’s feet but rather is secondary to something else.
 If his feed, footing and work have not changed, then we need to look inside the horse.

-Laminitis caused by Cushing’s0 disease (pituitary pars intermedia dysfunction) or equine0 metabolic syndrome (EMS) is the first thing to rule out.
+Laminitis caused by Cushing’s disease (pituitary pars intermedia dysfunction, PPID) or equine metabolic syndrome (EMS) is the first thing to rule out.
 Your veterinarian can draw blood to run the appropriate tests to diagnose these conditions.
 Radiographs of the feet are also very important to determine whether the coffin bones have dropped or rotated, which can predispose a horse to abscesses.
 These x-rays will also give your farrier critical information about how to manage any changes in the feet.

 If your horse is positive for Cushing’s, it can be managed with the medication pergolide, which is administered daily.
 If your horse has EMS, a diabetes-like condition, you’ll need to make management changes to reduce the sugars in his diet and possibly encourage him to lose weight.
 Once these underlying conditions are controlled, and any hoof damage has been addressed, the hoof abscesses will decrease in frequency and severity.